School Governance

 The Board

-The Emerson Waldorf School Board of Directors has legal and financial accountability for all activities at the school.
+The Emerson Waldorf School Board of Trustees has legal and financial accountability for all activities at the school.
 They serve as volunteers from among the school body and its partners and friends.
-Members include parents, alumni, alumni parents, faculty, staff and leaders in the local community.
-Our school is strengthened by a diversity of backgrounds, skills, expertise and opinions to guide our decision-making processes .
+Members include parents, alumni, alumni parents, faculty, staff, and leaders in the local community.
+Our school is strengthened by a diversity of backgrounds, skills, expertise, and opinions to guide our decision-making processes .

 We welcome those interested in board service to complete our Board Interest Form.
 This form will help you understand the skills and time/resource commitments of board membership.
 These forms will be reviewed on a rolling basis upon receipt.
 While submission of interest does not guarantee board placement, it initiates the consideration process.